dasilium/summer-school-2025_application-code/0-final-app/README.md

 - Search for "Lambda" in AWS Console and click on it
 - Click on "Create a function"
 - Select "Author from scratch"
-- Enter a name in "Function name"
+- Enter a name in "Function name", e.g. "get-receipts"
 - Select your "Runtime" (in our case "Node.js 22.x")
 - Click on "Create function"